-This recipe has been on the site for years and for about the same amount of time, I've felt like I needed to give it better photos.
-Making pasta at home doesn't have to be hard and I believe it's one of those items that after you make it a few times, it becomes easy.
-It might take a few tries to get the feel of the dough right so that it’s not sticky but also not too stiff, but once you do- it's fresh pasta whenever you want.
-And trust me, the flavor is so much better (or I should say, there is a flavor- I find most store-bought pasta doesn’t have much flavor).
+This recipe has been on the site for years.
+And for about the same amount of time, I've felt like I needed to give it better photos.
+Making pasta at home doesn't have to be hard.
+In fact, I believe it's one of those items that after you make it a few times, it becomes easy.
+It might take a few tries to get the feel of the dough right.
+But once you do, it's fresh pasta whenever you want.
+And trust me, the flavor is so much better (or I should say, there is a flavor!).

 - 3 large eggs

-- Combine the whole wheat flour and salt onto a clean, flat surface (1).
-Make a well in the middle (2), crack the eggs into the well, (3) and add olive oil.
-Using a fork, whisk eggs with the olive oil (4) and slowly begin to incorporate the flour.
-Keep mixing (5) and once the dough starts to form, switch to your hands and knead the dough (6) until the dough is smooth and no longer sticky (but not stiff).
+- Combine the 1 ¼ cup whole wheat flour and salt on a clean, flat surface.
+Make a well in the middle, crack the eggs into the well.
+Using a fork, whisk eggs and slowly begin to incorporate the flour.
+Keep mixing and once the dough starts to form, switch to your hands and knead the dough until the dough is smooth and no longer sticky (but not stiff).
 Add more flour as needed to reach this feeling.
 The dough should spring back when pressed.
-Form into a disk (7), cover with a damp towel, and let rest for 30 minutes.
+Form into a disk , cover with a damp towel, and let rest for 30 minutes.
 This is really a process about feel- don't add all the flour at once, work a little in at a time.

 - Divide the dough into 8 pieces.
-Working with 1 piece at a time, flatten the dough with your hands (8).
-Making sure the dough is covered with flour, use an electric or hand crank (see note) and roll the dough into thin sheets (9).
+Working with one piece at a time, flatten the dough with your hands.
+Making sure the dough is covered with flour, use an electric or hand crank (see note) and roll the dough into thin sheets.
 If using a machine, check instructions for desired thickness.

-- Continue to make the noodles by using the fettuccine attachment or cut into ¼" wide strips with a knife or pizza cutter (10).
-Hang noodles for drying if desired (11) and repeat with remaining dough.
+- Continue to make the noodles by using the fettuccine attachment or cut into ¼-inch wide strips with a knife or pizza cutter.
+Hang noodles for drying if desired and repeat with remaining dough.

-- Bring a large pot of salted water to a boil and add noodles (12).
+- Bring a large pot of salted water to a boil and add noodles.
 Cook until the noodles float to the top and are tender, 4 to 5 minutes.
-Drain noodles transfer to a bowl (13), and toss with a drizzle of olive oil (14).
+Drain noodles, transfer to a bowl, and toss with a drizzle of olive oil.

-This pasta recipe is really my one and only.
-Any time I make pasta, it's this recipe and from there, I can doctor it up as I desired.
-I usually find myself adding in black pepper but you can really play with the flavors.
+This whole wheat pasta recipe is really my one and only.
+In fact, any time I make pasta, it's this recipe.
+From there, I can doctor it up as I desire.
+I usually find myself adding black pepper but you can really play with the flavors.
 However, this pasta is great as is, just the simple whole wheat pasta has a nice flavor.
-You can also try your hand at Semolina (vegan) version or gluten-free version as well.
+You can also try your hand at a Semolina (vegan) version or a gluten-free version as well.

 Recipe originally published on April 26th, 2010.
 Last updated on November 8th, 2015.